gnramos/convert-ej/README.md

 * **writer**: the output format (e.g. _BOCA_).
 * **file**: the path to the file (or directory) containing the problem in the _reader_ format.

+Please mind the specificities of each format, as sometimes convertions might have issues.
+For example, CodeRunner has limits for I/O test case sizes while BOCA has to format the examples to a page.

 ### Example

 To convert a problem in **Polygon** format into a **CodeRunner** one, we can use: